fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 that takes advantage of people who need funds but did not receive them.

-To avoid this pitfall, we must be aware that once a technology is incorporated into a social context, new groups may reinterpret it and potentially use this information for outside purposes which include nefarious ones.
+To avoid this pitfall, we must be aware that once a technology is incorporated into a social context, new groups may reinterpret it differently.
 To help address this issue, we should adopt "what if" scenarios to envision how the social context might change after introducing a model, including how it may change the power dynamics of existing groups in that context.